DavidStevensonVtex/Python-Tutorials/Python-for-Data-Science-for-Dummies/ch01/Data-Science-and-Python.md

 Common wisdom ways that Python is interpreted, but Python can cact as a compiled language as well.
 This book uses Jupyter Notebook because the environment works well for learning.

+#### Viewing Python's various uses as a general-purpose language

+Python isn't a language just for use in data science; it's a general-purpose langauge with many uses beyond what you need to perform data science tasks.

+Developers commonly use Python to perform:

+* Web development
+* General-purpose programming
+  * Performing Create, Read, Update and Delete (CRUD) operations
+  * Creating graphical user interfaces (GUIs)
+  * Developing application programming interfaces (APIs)
+* Game Development
+* Automation and scripting
+* Software testing and prototyping
+* Language development (Cobra, CoffeeScript, and Go all use a language syntax similar to Python)
+* Marketing and Search Engine Optimization
+* Common tasks associated with standard applications:
+  * Tracking financial transactions
+  * Interacting with various types of messaging strategies
+  * Creating various kinds of lists based on environmental or other inputs
+  * Automating tasks like filling out forms